cmems-arcticbliss/lu-simulator/misc_tools/README.md

 The lu generator can be applied  to perturb a NEMO-SI3 restart file for sea ice.
 This notebook explains how to create a file that will contain the correct mask for each variable in the restart file.
 The lu generator takes this restart-mask file as an input as well as the actual restart file.

 ## 1. Rebuild the restart file (if needed)
-You might need to use the "rebuild" tools from the NEMO to rebuild your restart file over the entire domain.
+You might need to use the "rebuild" tools from NEMO to rebuild your restart file over the entire domain.

 Example how to do so (rebuilds restart decomposed on 38 subdomains):
 ````